InseeFr/Pogues/doc/react-redux/controlled-input.md

 # Control the input

 In order to make a code label editable, we will need to pass to each `CodeEditor` a function that will update the codes held by the `CodeListEditor` state.
-For this, we will add a new method to our component:
+For this, we will add the new method `editCodeLabel` to the `CodeListEditor` component:

 ```javascript
  class CodeListEditor extends React.Component {